-Amy Kapczynski is Professor of Law at Yale Law School.
+Amy Kapczynski is professor of law at Yale Law School.
 She is the author of numerous journal articles and essays, including The Lochnerized First Amendment and the FDA: Toward a More Democratic Political Economy, which was published online by the Columbia Law Reviewin connection with the Knight Institute’s 2018 symposium, “A First Amendment for All?
 Free Expression in an Age of Inequality.”
 She co-directs Yale University’s Global Health Justice Partnership, the Collaboration for Research Integrity and Transparency, and the Law and Political Economy Project.
 In 2017, she co-founded the Law and Political Economy blog, which grew out of her seminar of the same name.
 Prior to joining the Yale faculty in 2012, Kapczynski taught at the University of California, Berkeley, School of Law.
 She also served as a law clerk to Justices Sandra Day O'Connor and Stephen G. Breyer at the U.S. Supreme Court, and to Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit.
-She will be affiliated with the Knight Institute through the end of the 2019-2020 academic year.
+She was a senior visiting research scholar at the Knight First Amendment Institute in 2019-2020.